LafeLabs/chaos/README.md

 # CHAOS

-A text-based mixed reality game.
+A self-replicating text-based mixed reality game.

 ## How to play: